nukktae/interactive-portfolio-frontend/README.md

 - **Smooth Scrolling and Navigation**: The site features smooth scrolling and navigation, allowing users to easily explore different sections.
 - **Responsive Design**: The layout is fully responsive, ensuring a seamless experience across devices, from desktops to mobile phones.
 - **Downloadable Resume**: Visitors can easily download my resume directly from the portfolio, making it convenient for potential employers.
+- **Colorful Icons and Animations**: The tech stack section features vibrant icons and animations that enhance visibility and create a modern aesthetic.

 ## Getting Started